nitishraju/BlogList/README.md

 ## BlogList

-A simple blog curation built using the MERN stack.
+A blog curation application built using the MERN stack.
 Tests written using Jest & Cypress.